 The Lake Is My Happy Place

 It’s always been a dream of mine to own a lake house.
 In 2014, my dream came true when we stumbled across this tiny little waterfront fixer upper.
 Each year we tackle projects- some big and some small.
-Let’s head inside and see this year’s changes.
+Let’s head inside and see this year’s changes to our Summer cottage.